maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-12-bureaucracy-examined.md

 **Claimed purpose**: Remove blockers, facilitate communication, coach teams.

-**Actual function**: In practice, Scrum Masters spent most of their time:
-- Running ceremonies that could have been emails
-- Tracking velocity metrics that nobody used for decisions
-- Updating Jira boards that were always outdated
-- Resolving conflicts that wouldn't exist in smaller, faster-moving teams
+**Actual function**: In practice, Scrum Masters spent most of their time running ceremonies that could have been emails, tracking velocity metrics that nobody used for decisions, updating Jira boards that were always outdated, resolving conflicts that wouldn't exist in smaller faster-moving teams, and enforcing process compliance.
-- Enforcing process compliance

 **What they actually prevented**: Teams from abandoning processes that weren't helping.